Close Menu

 • Step 1: Press Command and Space together, type in Disk Utility, and open it.

-• Step 2: See if the drive is listed in the left sidebar, if so, choose it and press the Mount button on the top of the window to manually mount the drive.
+• Step 2: See if the drive is listed in the left sidebar.
+If so, choose it and press the Mount button at the top of the window to manually mount the drive.

 Fortunately, you’ll see and access the drive without difficulties.
 If this doesn’t work for you, your drive may be damaged or corrupted.
 You can perform disk repair in Disk Utility as well.